mathjax/MathJax-docs/output/fonts.rst

 negatively affect the rendering speed, and guessing the height and depth can reduce the quality of the resulting output.
-When used on a server or in a command-line application, MathJax won't even be able to determine the width, and that has an even more serous concequences for the layout, in general.
+When used on a server or in a command-line application, MathJax won't even be able to determine the width, and that has an even more serous consequences for the layout, in general.
 Thus it is best to use only the characters that are in the MathJax fonts when using server-side rendering.